Getting started with Gateway API¶

 2. Try out one of the available guides:

-A Gateway API bundle represents the set of CRDs and validating webhook associated with a version of Gateway API.
+A Gateway API bundle represents the set of CRDs associated with a version of Gateway API.
 Each release includes two channels with different levels of stability:

-The standard release channel includes all resources that have graduated to beta, including GatewayClass, Gateway, ReferenceGrant, and HTTPRoute.
+The standard release channel includes all resources that have graduated to GA or beta, including GatewayClass, Gateway, HTTPRoute, and ReferenceGrant.
 To install this channel, run the following kubectl command:

 The experimental release channel includes everything in the standard release channel plus some experimental resources and fields.
 This includes TCPRoute, TLSRoute, UDPRoute and GRPCRoute.